kshedden/cscar_terminal/utilities.md

 *paste* combines multiple input files horizontally (as opposed to `cat` which combines files vertically).
 Basic usage is `paste file1 file2 > output`.

+*head* and *tail* extract the first or last 10 lines of a file and write them to standard output (screen).
+The number of lines is configurable using the `-n` flag.

 Compressing and archiving files
 -------------------------------